mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

 2. render the component and keep updating it with random props (chaos monkey)
 3. Notice whether CLS > 0
 ```
 A tool along these lines might have the potential to help us with re-assuring that we ship components without any CLS issues.
-This sounds like a reasonable way to test CLS, and I post an update once I have a proof of concept!
+This sounds like a reasonable way to test CLS, and I will be posting an update once I have a proof of concept!

 ## Conclusion

 This post iterated among the 3 Core Web Vitals (LCP, FID and CLS) and created a collection of strategies for optimizing them.
-I hope that this post can help you in your journey to optimizing your web page.
+I hope it can help you in your journey to optimizing your web page.

-If performance and JavaScript optimization sounds fun to you, my team in [Realtor.com](https://www.realtor.com/) is always looking for new ways to optimize our user experience, and we have a bunch of exciting projects!
+If performance and JavaScript optimization sounds fun to you, my team in [Realtor.com](https://www.realtor.com/) is always looking for new ways to optimize our user experience.
+From JS/TS, to Rust and AssemblyScript.

 Let's get in touch!